 - Voluntary manslaughter

-When you are accused of any of these offenses, your defense attorney will look through the circumstances of the incident to identify a viable defense.
+When you are accused of any of these offenses, your attorney like Weapons Lawyer Toronto will look through the circumstances of the incident to identify a viable defense.
 While violent offenses are aggressively pursued in the courts, an active and skilled attorney will know what defense techniques to employ in your case.

 What should you do if you are falsely accused of a crime?